 - Obsessive Compulsive Foundation

 Many local resources and groups can be found through national organizations, your college’s health and counseling center, or a simple google search.
 While students may not always feel comfortable going to the counseling center, there are many ways colleges try to make these places as inviting and de-stigmatized as possible with classes or relaxing areas for writing and drawing.
 And, peer to peer groups are always an open support system for students who are struggling, but aren’t ready or don’t want to jump into traditional counseling and therapy.
+For students who want to study the field of mental health, there are also undergraduate and master’s degree programs that train students to get involved with the field.

 Colleges recognize the mental health struggles college students face, and provide many resources to help students deal with their issues in a healthy way.
 Whether you want to participate on or off-campus, addressing mental health is important for college students’ well-being and success now and in the future.